 Other Health & Safety Engineer Job Titles

 - Fire Protection Engineer

 - Product Safety Engineer

 - Product Safety Test Engineer

-In 2016, there was an estimated number of 25,900 jobs in the United States for Health and Safety Engineer.
+In the United States, there were 25,900 jobs for Health and Safety Engineer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Health and Safety Engineer by 2026.
-There will be an estimated 1,900 positions for Health & Safety Engineer per year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Health & Safety Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Health & Safety Engineer ranges between $53,170 and $142,970.